AndyShiue/Ende-readme/part1/functions.md

 fn getBMI() -> F64 where
     let weight = 100f64
     let height = 200f64
-    fn calcBMI(w : F64, h : F64) -> F64 = w / h / h
+    fn calcBMI(w : F64; h : F64) -> F64 = w / h / h
-    return calcBMI(weight, height)
+    return calcBMI(weight; height)
 ```

 The last clause in a function body must be `return` something.

-Another way to write a complicated function is to use do-notation; the valid clauses of which are those I called \_statement\_s.
+Another way to write a complicated function is to use do-notation; the valid clauses of which are those I called statements.
 You need them to do several `IO` operations at once.

 ```